 Nestlé sells a wide range of chocolate goods made with cocoa obtained through forced and trafficked child labour.
 During the 2000s, the company, along with several other chocolate companies, was accused of using child labour to produce cocoa for their chocolates.
 Nestlé claimed to get rid of this problem and create ethically correct products by the year 2005.
 But it has not done much regarding the issue.

 The company claims that most of the unpaid child labour involved in chocolate production is done by children working on their parents' farms.
-Because the farmers cannot afford school and need all the working hands possible to afford food, shelter, and other necessities.
-However, the reasoning is absurd because Nestlé is the one that pays them, thus they should do something to help the farmers who work for them.
+Because the farmers cannot afford school and need all the working hands possible to afford food, shelter, and other necessities, the reasoning is absurd because Nestlé is the one who pays them.
+Thus, they should do something to help the farmers who work for them.
 They should offer them assistance and raise the amount of money they pay to the farmers.

 They tried to improve their image by including 'fair trade' marks on their labels to showcase that the chocolate bars are made with ethically sourced cocoa, but it didn’t solve the main problem, which was illegal child labour.
 They still have farms and plants where forced child labour is taking place, but they haven’t done much about it and do not provide any proof that the products sold are ethically made.